LibraryCarpentry/lc-python-intro/episodes/libraries.md

 - Explain what Python libraries are and why to create and use them.
 - Write programs that import and use libraries from Python's standard library.
 - Find and read documentation for standard libraries.
-- Import the Pandas library.
+- Import the pandas library.
-- Use Pandas to load a CSV file as a data set.
+- Use pandas to load a CSV file as a data set.
-- Get some basic information about a Pandas DataFrame.
+- Get some basic information about a pandas DataFrame.

 ::::::::::::::::::::::::::::::::::::::::::::::::::